Carol Milam-Ogden's Family History for William Freer Milam Sr

 NOTE: In 2015, and again in 2018, the grandchildren of Claude and Girtha Milam exchanged many emails sharing their memories of them and the family get togethers in their home.
 You may read their exchange of familiy memories by clicking here (link) .

-Four weeks prior to his death, Claude was diagnosed with leukemia and hospitalized at Weirton Medical Center in 1961.
+Four weeks prior to his death, Claude was diagnosed with acute leukemia and hospitalized at Weirton Medical Center in 1961.
 Chemotherapy was very new and it was not effective in slowing the progression of his disease.
+Claude died in Weirton, Hancock County, West Virginia on October 16, 1961, at the age of 75.

 Girtha Jane Fisher Milam's mother died when she was still quite young and her father, Reverend Perry FISHER, married Cora STAATS.
 Ms Staats was not a warm person.
 Plus Girtha's sister, Georgia, was said to be a beautiful child with personality and Girtha was said to be plain.
 According to her son, Dix, Girtha developed an inferiority complex early in her life.

 Girtha was the matriarch of her family.
-She heldforth in her favorate chair opposite Claude's next to the glass book case and the fireplace.
-For holidays, she cooked enormous meals with the assistance of her daughter and daughters-in-laws often “using every pot and pan in the house”.
+She heldforth in her favorate chair next to the glass book case and the fireplace.
+For holidays she cooked enormous meals with the assistance of her daughter and daughters-in-laws often “using every pot and pan in the house”.
 Their grandchildren have fond memories of holidays in their home; see here (link) .

 Girtha was an excellent seamstress who made beautiful clothes for many of her grandchildren.
 Girtha also crocheted and made lace dollies.
 She made dresses, blouses and skirts for her granddaughters.
 She loved to make ruffles and trim with lace.
 She had a tin box in which she kept the extra buttons from the many items she made.
 This "button box" entertained her grandchildren for hours.